iamabraryeasir/Git-and-Github/README.md

 3. Staged => File is ready to be committed.
 4. Unmodified => Unchanged.

+### 9️⃣ What is a Pull Request???

+It lets you tell others about changes you've pushed to a branch in a repository on GitHub.

 ## 👉 All Git Commands and there meanings.

 ### 1️⃣ Checking Git Version.